A set of commonly used programs in Fortran aimed at scientific computing

 The code itself is documented using FORD and the documentation is available here.

-are considered documentation comments and will be processed by FORD.
+Comments in the code that are prefixed with !! are considered documentation comments and will be processed by FORD.
 Comments without that prefix are considered regular comments and will not be processed by FORD.
-So, please do not use !!
+So, please do not use !! for your comments unless you want them to be included in the documentation.

 CMake offers a very modular build of PIC, the following options are available and can be triggered by -DPIC_ENABLE_XYZ=ON/OFF

-Option Name | Default | Description |
+| Option Name | Default | Description |

 PIC_DEFAULT_INT8 |